isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1002.md

 ---
-title: Stendard Solution  Version 1.6.1 - Starter
+title: Stendard Solution  is a cloud-based document management system that allows you to easily store, maintain, review and sign-off documents electronically.
+Published documents are automatically maintained with version controlling, enabling access to the latest version of documents at all time.
+With our workflow module, you can easily create, customise and simply tailor a fool-proof to-do list for your teams and everyone involved in any project.
+We put quality at the centre of your business.
 permalink: /productivity-solutions-grant/solutionrepo/solution1002
 ---

 ### Description

-Stendard Solution  is a cloud-based document management system that allows you to easily store, maintain, review and sign-off documents electronically.
-Published documents are automatically maintained with version controlling, enabling access to the latest version of documents at all time.
-With our workflow module, you can easily create, customise and simply tailor a fool-proof to-do list for your teams and everyone involved in any project.
-We put quality at the centre of your business.
+201611466Z

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_YNL_360_20200323_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria